networktocode/jdiff/README.md

 match.evaluate(a, b)
 >>> ({'foo': {'new_value': 'barbar', 'old_value': 'bar'}}, False)
 ```

 This results in a tuple:
 - The first value is the diff between the two dictionaries
-- The second value is a boolean with the result of the test
+- The second value is a boolean with the result of the Check

 This diff can also show new or deleted keys if they exist.
-The second value returned will be the boolean result of the test.
+The second value returned will be the boolean result of the Check.
 In this case, the two dictionaries were not an exact match.

 | Stephen - we may want to remove these next two paragraphs
 For instance, the reference state can be collected from the network directly using any method that returns structured data: Ansible, NAPALM, Nornir to name a few.
 You could also choose to generate the reference state from an SoT, such as [Nautobot](https://github.com/nautobot/nautobot/), and have a true intended state.